Distributional Reinforcement Learning with Regularized Wasserstein Loss: Sinkhorn Distributional RL (SinkhornDRL)

-We design Sinkhorn distributional RL algorithm via Sinkhorn divergence.
-Sinkhorn divergence~\cite{sinkhorn1967diagonal} is a tractable loss to approximate the optimal transport problem by leveraging an entropic regularization to turn the original Wasserstein distance into a differentiable and more robust quantity.
-The resulting loss can be computed using Sinkhorn fixed point iterations, which is naturally suitable for modern deep learning frameworks.
-In particular, the entropic smoothing generates a family of losses interpolating between Wasserstein distance and Maximum Mean Discrepancy~(MMD).
-Thus it allows us to find a sweet trade-off that simultaneously leverages the geometry of Wasserstein distance on the one hand, and the favorable high-dimensional sample complexity and unbiased gradient estimates of MMD.
-We introduce the entropic regularized Wassertein distance $\mathcal{W}_{c, \varepsilon}(\mu, \nu)$ as
+Sinkhorn divergence~\cite{sinkhorn1967diagonal} efficiently approximates the optimal transport problem by introducing an entropic regularization.
+It aims at finding a sweet trade-off that simultaneously leverages the geometry property of Wasserstein distance (optimal transport distances) and the favorable sample complexity advantage and unbiased gradient estimates of MMD~\cite{genevay2018learning, feydy2019interpolating}.
+For two probability measures $\mu$ and $\nu$, the entropic regularized Wasserstein distance $\mathcal{W}_{c, \varepsilon}(\mu, \nu)$ is formulated as